catmaid/CATMAID/sphinx-doc/source/djangoinstall.rst

     temporary files (e.g. cropped stacks).
 Make sure the web-server can read and write this folder.

-  * Define CATMAID_DJANGO_URL te be the URL to your Django installation as seen from the outside.
+  * Define CATMAID_DJANGO_URL to be the URL to your Django installation as seen from the outside.

+  * Define HDF5_STORAGE_PATH to be the local path to stored HDF5 files

 Try running the server locally, with::